nesnah2/website/subjects.md

 - Fear of failure and rejection
 - Low self-esteem affecting life choices

+**THE MORE I PREPARED, THE MORE SCARED I GOT**

+*"I spent so much time rehearsing who I should be that I forgot who I actually am."*

+**THE TRUTH:**

+The more you prepare and act, the more confused and scared you become.

+Why?
+Because you're living in your head instead of your life.

+**WHAT HAPPENS:**

+- You rehearse conversations 100 times
+- You plan every detail of how you'll appear
+- You calculate exactly how the world should respond
+- Then reality hits... and nothing goes according to plan

+**THE RESULT:**

+Panic.
+Confusion.
+Fear.

+Because when the world doesn't match your calculations, you feel like you failed.

+**THE REALITY CHECK:**

+Life doesn't follow scripts.
+People don't read your rehearsed lines.
+The world doesn't care about your performance.

+**THE LIBERATION:**

+Stop preparing.
+Stop acting.
+Start being.

+- Wear what's comfortable, not what's impressive
+- Say what you think, not what you rehearsed
+- Be who you are, not who you think you should be

+**THE TRUTH:**

+The world responds to authenticity, not performance.

+When you're real, people see the real you.
+When you're performing, people see through the act.

+**THE QUESTION:**

+What would happen if you stopped preparing and just showed up as yourself?

+*Your worth isn't earned through preparation.
+It's your birthright.*

 ### 4. **Loneliness & Isolation**
 - Feeling disconnected even in crowds
 - Superficial friendships that lack depth